Ben Toolis

-Ben Toolis (born 31 March 1992) is a Scottish rugby union player who last played for Edinburgh Rugby in the United Rugby Championship.
+Ben Toolis (born 31 March 1992) is a former Scottish rugby union player who most recently played for Kintetsu Liners in the Japan Rugby League One.
 Toolis represented Scotland at an international level.

 Early life

 Born in Brisbane, Australia, he played for Australia Youth (U18) and Junior (U20) in volleyball games and had a background of rugby.
 Ben was in the Australian National Rugby Academy squad and played in the IRB Pacific Nations Cup with his twin brother Alex.
 Subsequently, he was able to make it to the Premier Grade semi-finals in 2012 and 2013, a privilege he shared with Alex.

 Professional rugby career

 In 2013 Ben and Alex signed for Edinburgh Rugby, joining the club's Elite Development Player Programme.
 Coach Stevie Scott stated: "They're both very athletic and mobile, which are important attributes in the modern game."

 Ben's first try for Edinburgh came during the European Challenge Cup semi-final thrashing of Newport Gwent Dragons in April 2015.